 A snowstorm couldn’t stop the Fayetteville NOW members from having their 21st annual Fayetteville NOW Susan B. Anthony event celebrating local feminists.
 The feminists they celebrate are usually women but have been men as well.
 In 2020, the event honored Sylvia Gooding Ray, founder of Center for Empowerment and Development (CEED) and former Fayetteville NOW chapter president.

 Thousands of women and allies, including many children, went to the 4th Annual Women’s March in Raleigh on Sunday, 1/26/20.
 Most had signs on posters, on their shirts or other clothes.
 Some wore pink pussy hats, even on the mild sunny day (54 in January!)
 The event began with a march starting at the Legislative Building (the people’s house) and all the way around Halifax Mall, led by some of the organizers chanting.
 People surged in to Halifax Mall, still chanting!

 Fayetteville Police Chief Gina V. Hawkins was recognized by Fayetteville NOW for her leadership abilities during the organization’s Susan B. Anthony Birthday Celebration on Tuesday, 3/12/19.
 Chief Hawkins is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.

-The Fayetteville Chapter of NOW invites you to the 20th annual Susan B. Anthony Birthday Celebration.
-This year, Fayetteville NOW members are honoring Fayetteville Police Chief GINA HAWKINS.
-The event is Tuesday, March 12, 2019, in Fayetteville.
-Please register in advance using SBA Event Registration Form.
+The Fayetteville Chapter of NOW is holding their 20th annual Susan B. Anthony Birthday Celebration.
+In 2019, they are honoring Fayetteville Police Chief Gina Hawkins, who is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.
+The event is Tuesday, March 12, 2019.
+Please register in advance.